-- Individual counselling sessions are limited, however it is possible for the patient to organise this or a joint session with their doctor, allied health professional or nurse.

-- A 24 hour telephone support service is available for you.
+- Individual counselling sessions are limited, however it is possible for the patient to organise this, or a joint session with their doctor, psychologist or nurse. - A 24 hour telephone support service is available for you.
 However, due to our confidentiality constraints, no information will be given to you about the patient.
-That doesn't mean you won't be given some useful advice in general terms.

-- Participation in the Damascus

-Health Services "Couples

-Group" is also an option that

-your partner can arrange for you

-both.

-- Participation in the Damascus Health Service "Family and Significant Other Group" is encouraged (these groups are held every two weeks).
+That doesn't mean you won't be given some useful advice in general terms. - Participation in the Damascus Health Services 'Couples Group' is also an option that your partner can arrange for you both. - Participation in the Damascus Health Services 'Family and Significant Other Group' is encouraged.
+(These groups are held every two weeks).